January 24, 2023

 - Send data to the server-side Google Tag Manager container

 - Connect your custom domain

-- Move from testing environment to the production
+- Move from the testing environment to the production

 - Publish your GTM changes

 If you prefer video content, I have also recorded a tutorial/introduction that complements this guide.
-In it, I give a simplified overview of the possibilities, benefits, drawbacks, etc. and also show how to configure your first test setup to support the Universal Analytics setup.
+In it, I give a simplified overview of the possibilities, benefits, drawbacks, etc., and also show how to configure your first test setup to support the Google Analytics 4 setup.

 The usual way how GTM is used

 In addition to the data you instructed Google Analytics to collect (e.g., the click URL of the button), tracking codes usually gather additional information about the page, device, etc.

 Some codes are more privacy-friendly, while others are pretty aggressive and do the fingerprinting, use first-party cookie info, and other shady things for cross-site tracking.